Why SAP Said CRM Has Failed

 Introduction

-The following is an analysis of an article from Enterprise Irregulars on the question of whether CRM has failed.
+The following is an analysis of an article from Enterprise Irregulars on whether CRM has failed.

 Has CRM Failed?